Taiwan, China batten down hatches as super typhoon approaches

-The typhoon has been labelled a category 5 storm on a scale of 1 to 5 by Tropical Storm Risk making it a super typhoon but it should weaken to a topical storm by the time it reaches China.
+The typhoon has been labelled a category 5 storm on a scale of 1 to 5 by Tropical Storm Risk making it a super typhoon but should drop to a topical storm by the time it reaches China.

-In Taiwan, authorities announced financial markets would be shut on Friday as cities across the island, including Taipei, announced work and school closures.
-Airlines began cancelling flights and the bullet train service was suspended.
+In Taiwan, eastern counties announced work and school closures for Friday, with more cities, including greater Taipei, to issue advisories later on Thursday, while airlines began cancelling flights.

-The island's weather authorities estimated wind speeds near Nepartak's center were at least 200 kph (124 mph).
+The island's weather authorities estimated wind speeds near Nepartak's centre were at least 200 kph (124 mph).

 Widespread flooding across central and southern China over the past week has killed about 130 people, damaged more than 1.9 million hectares of crops and led to direct economic losses of more than 38 billion yuan ($5.70 billion).